 We have audited as per International Standards on Auditing (UK) (ISAs (UK)) and applicable law.
 We are independent of the company in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including the FRC’s Ethical Standard, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our qualified opinion

 #3 – Disclaimer Report

-Disclaimer report is the type of audit report given by auditor in which auditor distance themselves from giving any kind of opinion on the financial statements.
-The main reason in providing the disclaimer of opinion can be reasons like putting a limitation on the scope of the auditors, not obtaining satisfactory explanation and not able to determine the correct nature of transactions, not able to obtain sufficient audit evidence etc. This kind of audit opinion is considered very harsh and creates a very adverse image of the company.
+Disclaimer report is the type of audit report given by auditors in which auditors distance themselves from giving any kind of opinion on the financial statements.
+The main reason in providing the disclaimer of opinion can be reasons like putting a limitation on the scope of the auditors, not obtaining satisfactory explanation and not able to determine the correct nature of transactions, not able to obtain sufficient audit evidence, etc. This kind of audit opinion is considered very harsh and creates a very adverse image of the company.

 Example General Format in the UK as per UK GAAP or IFRS

 We do not express an opinion on the accompanying financial statements of the company.
 Because of the significance of the matter described in the basis for disclaimer of the opinion section of our report, we have not been able to obtain sufficient appropriate audit evidence to provide a basis for an audit opinion on these financial statements.